quintonn/QBic/README.md

 # Creating a new qBic Project
 To create and run a new project, simply run the following commands:
-1. dotnet new -i qbic-dotnet-template
+1. dotnet new install qbic-dotnet-template
 1. dotnet new qBic -n myProject
 1. cd myProject
 1. dotnet run
 1. Visit https://localhost:5001
 1. It might take a few seconds before the website is ready, so maybe refresh the web page
-1. Login with admin/password
+1. Login with **admin/password**

 Or, if on Windows, run the following single line:
-> dotnet new -i qbic-dotnet-template && dotnet new qBic -n myProject && cd myProject && start "" "https://localhost:5001" && dotnet run
+> dotnet new install qbic-dotnet-template && dotnet new qBic -n myProject && cd myProject && start "" "https://localhost:5001" && dotnet run

 # Documentation
 Documentation will be added over the course of time.